 Did you know that the Underground Railroad once ran through New York City?
 The New York City stops were, in fact, a major segment on the journey to freedom.
 Many settled in the area formerly known as Five Points, where African Americans, freed slaves and fugitive slaves co-mingled with immigrants from Ireland and Germany.
 The Five Points area, bordered by present day Bowery Street, Canal Street, Centre Street and Park Row, was a notorious slum riddled with crime, disease, overcrowded tenements and unsanitary living conditions.

-Within and around this tumultuous enclave lived a clandestine community of progressive citizens who helped fugitive slaves escape.
+Within and around this tumultuous enclave lived a clandestine community of progressive citizens who helped fugitive slaves escape, and whose network of Underground Railroad locations stretchess across the city.
 While some of these buildings still exist, most of them have disappeared.
 Some were burned down, some torn down.
-Untapped has been on a pilgrimage of sorts over the past year to visit and reminisce on this important, but lesser known piece of New York history.
-The beautiful images of Untapped photographer Daniel Bernauer captures the juxtaposition between past and present in all of these locations.
+Untapped has been on a pilgrimage over the past year to visit and document this lesser known piece of New York history.
+The beautiful images of Untapped Cities photographer Daniel Bernauer capture the juxtaposition between past and present in all of these locations.

 David Ruggles was born a free man in Connecticut around 1810 and arrived in New York at the age of 17.
 He quickly became an activist for African American rights and the abolitionist movement.
 Ruggles’s home on 36 Lispenard Street was a veritable hub for both the Underground Railroad and African American activist/intellectual culture.